meyer-lab-cshl/meyer-lab-cshl.github.io/_pages/software.md

             copepodTCR - COmbinatorial PEptide POoling Design for TCR
             specificity: python package and webtool for the design of combinatorial peptide pooling schemes for TCR speficity assays.
-            CopepodTCR guides the user through all stages of the experiment design and interpetation, including pooling schemes, peptide mixing layouts and results evaluation.
+            CopepodTCR guides the user through all stages of the experimental design and interpretation, including pooling schemes, peptide mixing layouts and results evaluation.
         </p>
     </div>